 Dixie and Brittney were both daughters of Raymond Beers but lived with different mothers.
 While the sisters were close, they mostly saw each other at the Jerolene playground.
 “I was not allowed to visit Brittney’s house,” said Dixie.
 “It’s a complicated situation.
 Brittney’s mother lived with my dad’s brother.”
 Both families lived within a short distance of the playground and the sisters would meet there to play.

 On the evening of the 16th of September, 1997, Brittney was playing outside the apartment.
 She was wearing a white tank top with a floral print, pink tie-dye shorts and white sneakers.
 At around 8:30PM, her mother went to run errands, leaving Brittney playing alone on her bicycle outside.
-Just 5 minutes later, Brittney’s half-brother spotted her sitting on a bench out the front of the apartments as he walked to the Burger Dairy store nearby.
+Just 5 minutes later, a passerby spotted Brittney sitting on a bench out the front of the apartments as he walked to the Burger Dairy store nearby.
 She appeared to be speaking to a man sitting in a red or brown car.

 This was the last time anybody ever saw Brittney.
 She was reported missing later that night at 10:30PM.